zhloui/Project-2---Ad-post/README.md

 ## Getting Started

 To access the app, you can clone the files to a local computer.
-Then start the server with Nodemon and go to <http://localhost:3000/>
+Start the server with Nodemon to view on <http://localhost:3000/>

 ## Screenshot
 ![Homepage of the website showing posts](./public/images/home.png)